capejs/capejs/content/tutorials/capejs_primer/12_creating_new_task.md

 Let's improve one more UI.
 Now, you can click the button even if the title is empty and it creates the empty task.
 If the title is empty, let's disable the button.

 First, prepare the style sheet to have clear effect.
-Rewrite `app/assets/stylesheets/todo_list.scss` as following. (add 3 lines)
+Rewrite `app/assets/stylesheets/todo_list.scss` as following (3 lines added)

 ```css
 #todo-list {